To Enlarge Images – Right Click Image then Open in a New Tab.

 We Stopped using this Pot Feeder..
 TOO Risky.

-PVC GRAVITY FEEDERs
+PVC PIPE GRAVITY FEEDERs

 We have Never Assembled One of the PVC Pipe Feeders..

-We had Swan Friends who had been using this PVC Gravity Feeder
+We had Swan Friends who had been using this PVC Gravity Feeder for a Number of Years.

-I know D.R.. had been Tinkering with the Design..
+I know D.R. had been Tinkering with the Design..

 He Started with the Lazy S Downward Turn at the Feeding End..